The Newcomes: Plot

 The novel tells the story of Colonel Thomas Newcome, a virtuous and upstanding character.
-It is equally the story of Colonel Newcome's son, Clive, who studies and travels for the purpose of becoming a painter, although the profession is frowned on by some of his relatives and acquaintances—notably Clive's snobbish, backstabbing cousin Barnes Newcome.
+It is equally the story of Colonel Newcome's son Clive, who studies and travels for the purpose of becoming a painter, although the profession is frowned on by some of his relatives and acquaintances—notably Clive's snobbish, backstabbing cousin Barnes Newcome.

 Colonel Newcome goes out to India for decades, then returns to England where Clive meets his cousin Ethel.
-After years in England, the colonel returns to India for another several years and while he is there, Clive travels Europe and his love for Ethel waxes and wanes.
+After years in England, the colonel returns to India for another several years, and while he is there, Clive travels through Europe and his love for Ethel waxes and wanes.
 Dozens of background characters appear, fade, and reappear.

 The colonel and Clive are only the central figures in The Newcomes, the action of which begins before the colonel's birth.
-Over several generations the Newcome family rises into wealth and respectability as bankers and begin to marry into the minor aristocracy.
-A theme that runs throughout the novel is the practice of marrying for money.
-Herein we find first use of the coined word "capitalism", as reference to an economic system.
-Religion is another theme, particularly Methodism.
+Over several generations the Newcome family rises into wealth and respectability as bankers and starts to marry into the minor aristocracy.
+A theme that runs throughout the novel is the practice of marrying for money; found herein is the fist use of the coined word "capitalism", in reference to an economic system.
+Religion, particularly Methodism, is another theme.